The cult of constitutional law has been a complete and utter failure

 We are now living with the consequences of these grave mistakes.
 The judicial landscape has been dramatically reshaped, and the left finds itself on the back foot, grappling with a legal system run by people seeking to replace it with Christian theocracy.

-Despite the multiplicity of lawsuits and government investigations of Donald Trump, the right’s ironclad control of the judiciary has made it so that the courts could never save use from his authoritarianism.
-The only effective way to defeat Trump and the movement that spawned him is through electing officials who will pull the judiciary from its pedestal and make it into the “least dangerous branch” which America’s founders intended it to be.
+Despite the multiplicity of lawsuits and government investigations of Donald Trump, the right’s ironclad control of the judiciary has made it so that the courts could never save us from his authoritarianism.
+The only effective way to defeat Trump and the movement that spawned him is through electing officials who will pull the judiciary down from its pedestal and make it into the “least dangerous branch” which America’s founders intended it to be.

 The only law is power.